mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/reusable-modules.md

 the position or an error message.

 But the code is now somewhat long and complex, and if we want to do much more in the add-on, it will be hard to maintain.
-So let's factor the geolocation code into a separate module.
+So let's split the geolocation code into a separate module.

 ## Creating a Separate Module ##